connorb645/horse-racing-project/README.md

     - defaultHeight (Required, Default= 300): The default height of the bottom sheet container view.
     - dismissibleHeight (Required, Default = 200): The height at which the bottom sheet will be dismissed.
     - topPadding (Required, Default = 64): The amount of top padding on the bottom sheet container view.

+- Data Fetcher and its subclasses, protocols and errors
+- RacesViewModel, RacesView, RacesViewController and any delegates